Importance of Optimizing Google Ads

 - Use a tool such as SpyFY or Keyword Planner to research competitors and keyword ideas.

 - Review the auto recommendations.
-Google has gotten better with the recommendation, but some of these will have major impacts on the account.
+Google has gotten better with the recommendation, but some of these will majorly impact the account.
 Be sure to review them before applying.